Academic Conduct Code

 - The fact that the student may request to reschedule the hearing, within a limited time period, for a valid reason.

-- The fact that the student may be accompanied by an advisor of his or her choice.
+- The fact that the student may be accompanied by an advisor of their choice.
 At the discretion of the committee chair, the advisor may be allowed to make a brief statement on behalf of the student.
-The advisor may not participate directly in the hearing.
+The advisor may not otherwise participate directly in the hearing.

 - The fact that the student may also bring witnesses to provide additional information related to the alleged offense.
-The chair may limit or exclude the matters presented by any individual to the extent that such information is repetitive or is not probative of the guilt or innocence of the student.
+The chair may limit or exclude the matters presented by any individual to the extent that such information is repetitive or is not pertinent to the charge of academic misconduct.

-- The fact that he or she shall have the right to examine the person bringing the charges, to have access to all documents that have been introduced as evidence, to have copies of such documents prepared, and at the discretion of the chair and in a manner to be prescribed by the chair, to examine all witnesses
+- The fact that the student shall have the right to examine the person bringing the charges, and at the discretion of the chair and in a manner to be prescribed by the chair, to examine all witnesses.

-- The fact that the student may, but is not required, to submit a written statement and/or other documents for review by the Academic Conduct Committee, provided that any such written statement is prepared by the student (and not by his or her advisor), and provided that any statement or documents that student wishes the Academic Conduct Committee to review are received by the Dean’s Office at least seven (7) days prior to the scheduled date of the hearing.
+- The fact that the student may, but is not required to, submit a written statement and/or other documents for review by the Academic Conduct Committee, provided that any such written statement is prepared by the student (and not by their advisor), and provided that any statement or documents that the student wishes the Academic Conduct Committee to review are received by the designated Dean, at least seven (7) days prior to the scheduled date of the hearing.
 The Academic Conduct Committee reserves the right not to accept or review any materials that are submitted after this deadline.

-- Waiver of 12-Day Notice.
-A student may waive the 12-day notice requirement.
+D. Waiver of Twelve-Day Notice.
+A student may waive the twelve-day (12) notice requirement.
 The committee may hold an expedited hearing when the Chair and student both believe that doing so is in the interest of fairness.

 - Members of the committee may be excused if the case might involve a conflict of interest (e.g., kinship, teacher-student relationship, etc.).